dmulyalin/ttp/docs/source/CLI tool.rst

 CLI tool
 ========

-TTP comes with simple CLI tool that takes path to data, path to template and produces parsing results.
-Results can be represented in one of formats supported by CLI tool - yaml, json, raw or pprint, results will be printer to screen.
-Alternatively, format can be specified using template output tags and printed to screen or returned to file using returners.
+TTP comes with a simple CLI tool that takes a path to data and a path to a template, and produces parsing results.
+Results can be represented in one of the formats supported by the CLI tool — yaml, json, raw, or pprint — and printed to screen.
+Alternatively, the format can be specified using template output tags and printed to screen or saved to a file using returners.

 Sample usage::